 From a place of love.

 When we practice poor self care we give from a place of resentment.
 We feel like everybody wants a piece of us.
 We give from an empty well.

-When we practice poor self care, we ignore our own needs and, in doing so, unconsciously give other people permission to do the same.
+Poor self care means ignoring our own needs and, in doing so, unconsciously giving other people permission to do the same.

 Not exactly the recipe for happy, successful relationships!